miguelmota/alexa-voice-service.js/README.md

 avs.on(identifier, callback)

 identifiers (found under AVS.EventTypes object)
-  LOG - when a log occurs
+  LOG - when a log occurs.
-  ERROR - when an error occurs
+  ERROR - when an error occurs.
-  LOGIN - when user is logged in
+  LOGIN - when user is logged in.
-  LOGOUT - when user is logged out
+  LOGOUT - when user is logged out.
-  RECORD_START - when recording is started
+  RECORD_START - when recording is started.
-  RECORD_STOP - when recording is stopped
+  RECORD_STOP - when recording is stopped.
-  TOKEN_SET - when token is set
+  TOKEN_SET - when token is set.
-  REFRESH_TOKEN_SET - when refresh token is set
+  REFRESH_TOKEN_SET - when refresh token is set.
+  TOKEN_INVALID - when token is invalid, usually because it's expired.

 example: avs.on(AVS.EventTypes.LOG, callback)
 ```